thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 <br>
 #### 💪 Exercise

-Either on the web page you've created or on jQuery's website, play with some of the methods listed above.
+On the web page you've created, play with some of the methods listed above.

 <br>
 <hr>